sparrowcode/PermissionsKit/README.md

 import SPPermissionsPhotoLibrary
 ```

+It's required because library split to modules.
+After importing you'll see available permissions by typing `SPPermissions.Permission.camera` for example.
 If you install via [CocoaPods](#cocoapods), you only need to import one class:

 ```swift
 import SPPermissions
 ```

-Its required because library split to modules.
-After importing you'll see available permissions by typing `SPPermissions.Permission.camera` for example.
+All other installed classes imported automatically.

 ## Quick Start